domestic first class cabin seating.

 Know your frequent flier benefits

 Many airlines that offer upgrades to their frequent fliers will also offer “instant upgrades” at the time of booking to frequent fliers who buy certain fare categories (typically higher than the lowest economy fare).
-Many of these airlines have search functions built-in to their websites to allow frequent fliers to display these fare types side-by-side with the lowest fare, allowing for easy value comparisons.
+Many of these airlines have search functions built into their websites to allow frequent fliers to display these fare types side-by-side with the lowest fare, allowing for easy value comparisons.

-How to upgrade to first class
+How to upgrade to the cheapest first class flights

 Another way to fly first class is to buy an economy ticket and upgrade.
-Ignore urban legends about fliers who were upgraded for flirting with the gate agent, being well-dressed, or saying they’re on their honeymoon—those stories describe one-in-a-million strokes of luck, rather than reasonable strategies for getting a seat in first class.
+Ignore urban legends about fliers who were upgraded for flirting with the gate agent, being well-dressed, or saying they’re on their honeymoon—those stories describe one-in-a-million strokes of luck rather than reasonable strategies for getting a seat in first class.

 With cash—before day of departure

-Many airlines will offer first class upgrades, either for a fee or a fare difference, in the manage reservation portal on their websites up until the day of departure (some up until check-in closes for the flight.
+Many airlines will offer first class upgrades, either for a fee or a fare difference, in the manage reservation portal on their websites up until the day of departure (some up until check-in closes for the flight).
 Depending on what type of upgrade is being offered, the price can vary, so it’s good to check back in case it goes down.
 The upgrade fees or fare differences are typically nonrefundable post-purchase.

 With points—before day of departure